 Hardbottom surveys conducted south of the inlet, between DEP markers R-76 and R-83 indicated that hardbottom communities are much more prevalent south of R-79.
 Commonly encountered organisms included red boring sponge (Cliona sp.), red algae (Meristiella echiocarpum), and the tube building annelid Phragmatopoma lapidosa.
 Hardbottom habitat significantly declines between R-76 and R-79.
 Hardbottom habitat has been documented in this area include: a small section (27 square feet) of uncolonized exposed rock north of R-77, a small area of exposed rock in the intertidal region 350 feet north of R-78, and a lone outcropping of rock located midway between R-78 and R-79, and an area of exposed rock between R79 and R-80 to the east of the proposed beach extension.
 Previous material placement in Mid-town required mitigation to offset burial of hardbottom located within the ETOF between R95 and R101.

-3.8 SHORELINE STABILITY
+3.6 SHORELINE STABILITY

 The natural beach process has continual erosion and accretion occurring during different times of the year.
 A normal situation would cause a balance between the two.
 The wave patterns along the east coast of Florida also cause a net southward movement of sand.
 At Palm Beach Harbor, the construction of the entrance channel and jetties to protect the entrance channel has interrupted the southward movement of sand, thereby causing a net erosion of the beach south of the jetties.
 Presently, shoreline change south of Lake Worth Inlet is governed by seasonal operation of the sand transfer plant (STP) and by the dominant physical processes in the inlet's vicinity (i.e. local wave climate and tidal activity).
-Prior to being shut down in 1990, the sand transfer plant averaged between 60,000 and 80,000 cubic yards annually (from 1974 to 1990).
-In 1996, the STP was rehabilitated by local interests and resumed operation with an annual bypassing volume of approximately 135,000 cubic yards per year (cy/yr).
+The plant was rebuilt by the Corps in accordance with Section 111 of the 1968 Rivers and Harbors Act, as amended by Section 940 of the Water Resources Development Act of 1986.
+It bypasses approximately 160,000 cubic yards per year to discharge points located along the beach south of the south jetty.